 • Special Events - The larger special events in the Park City area (Sundance, ski/snowboard events, golf events) generate the need for offsite parking, to varying degrees.
 The public is generally willing to use intercept parking for such events, so long as convenient shuttle service is provided.
 Information prior to the event (such as on event websites) and good directional signage is also important in ensuring good utilization while minimizing traffic congestion.
-Special event employees can also be required to use off-site parking spaces in the region for special events would require a detailed evaluation of access patterns for events, the amount of parking available at the event site, and the availability of other parking areas on a short term basis (such as school parking on weekends and holidays).
+Special event employees can also be required to use off-site parking as a requirement of the event permit.
+Identifying an appropriate number of parking spaces in the region for special events would require a detailed evaluation of access patterns for events, the amount of parking available at the event site, and the availability of other parking areas on a short term basis (such as school parking on weekends and holidays).
 Richardson Flats is a good location to serve this need, though events generating parking need in the evening hours or on weekends/holidays could use the Research Park parking areas on a joint use basis, as that area develops.